 Applying as a visa national before you travel

-If you are a visa national, you will need to apply for and be granted a Short term study visa before you plan to travel to the UK for your studies.
-This process is the same for non-visa nationals who have chosen to apply for a Short term study visa in advance.
+If you are a visa national, you will need to apply online and be granted a short-term study visa before you plan to travel to the UK for your studies.
+This process is the same for non-visa nationals who have chosen to apply for a short-term study visa in advance.

-Please refer to the UK Visas and Immigration website for full details of the documents that you will need to submit as part of your application.
+Please refer to UK Visas and Immigration for full details of the documents that you will need to submit as part of your application.

 Standard Visitor visa